As of 1 January 2019

 Previously, the majority of refugees worked in Sbeineh's factories and industrial plants, or as day labourers on Syrian-owned farms.
 Women often worked as housemaids in Damascus to supplement family income.
 However, during the conflict, such opportunities have dwindled and the unemployment rate is still very high with very limited financial resources to help Palestine refugees restore their livelihoods.
 Like other areas in Syria, displacement, inflation, protection and security risks are among the main concerns shared by Palestine refugees and Syrians alike.

-The camp was established in 1948 on an area of 0.03 square kilometres in what has become a busy industrial area.
-It also accommodates Palestine refugees who were displaced as a result of the 1967 Arab-Israeli war.
+The camp is situated on an area of 0.03 square kilometres.
+Palestine refugees who came to Syria in 1948 first settled the camp.
+It also accommodates Palestine refugees who were displaced as a result of the 1967 conflict.